Deep Submillimeter and Radio Observations in the SSA22 Field. III. Multiwavelength Identifications and Properties of the 850 $\mu$m-selected Submillimeter Galaxies: COUNTERPART IDENTIFICATION

-The radio and $MIPS24$ identification methods are the most reliable and widely used approaches for pinpointing SMG counterparts \citep{barger2000, ivison2002, umehata2014, zavala2018, lim2020}, achieving positional accuracies of $\gtrsim$ 50–80\% \citep{hodge2013, chen2016}.
+The radio and $MIPS24$ identification methods (Section~\ref{sec:radio+mips24}) are the most reliable and widely used approaches for pinpointing SMG counterparts \citep{barger2000, ivison2002, umehata2014, zavala2018, lim2020}, achieving positional accuracies of $\gtrsim$ 50–80\% \citep{hodge2013, chen2016, an2018}.
 However, their completeness is somewhat lower, typically $\sim$ 40–55\% \footnote{Notably, \citet{chen2016} point out that radio identification alone achieves a higher completeness of $\sim$ 80\%.}.
-ADF22 \citep{umehata2017, umehata2018} contributed 5 additional SMG counterparts (two of which were also identified by the $IRAC8$ method).
+ADF22 \citep{umehata2017a, umehata2018} contributed 5 additional SMG counterparts (two of which were also identified by the $IRAC8$ method).
 In subsequent analyses, we designate sources identified through these methods as `MAIN' samples.
-To fully exploit the potential of multiwavelength data, we also incorporated $IRAC8$ and $iK\text{-}color$ methods \citep{ashby2006, caputi2006, schael2009, michalowski2012, koprowski2015}.
+To fully exploit the potential of multiwavelength data, we also incorporated $IRAC8$ and $iK\text{-}color$ methods \citep{ashby2006, caputi2006, schael2009, koprowski2015} (Section~\ref{sec:irac8_ikcolor_ids}).
 These approaches offer wider coverage and enable counterparts identification for marginal SCUBA-2 sources, which we classified as `SUPP'.
+Section~\ref{sec:id_method} outlines the feasibility and reliability of each identification method.

 We show in Figure~\ref{fig:fig3-0_fluxlimit} the predicted flux densities as a function of redshift in various identification bands for a source that is just detected by SCUBA-2 (at $0.8 \times 3.5$ mJy).
 Our identification methods are robust for sources out to at least $z \lesssim 3$–4.
 Note that the majority of SMGs have 850 $\micron$ fluxes around $\sim$4 mJy—i.e., brighter than the fiducial detection threshold used here—their multi-wavelength counterparts are expected to be even more easily detectable, enabling reliable identification out to higher redshifts.
 Moreover, the intrinsic diversity of SMG SEDs further enhances the potential of our approach to detect dusty galaxies during the epoch ending reionization ($z \sim 5$–6).